Dream Symbols Dictionary

 A bridge symbolizes transition, passage from one state to another.
 Crossing a bridge suggests change, while a collapsed bridge indicates obstacles.

 Ask yourself: What transition am I going through?
-Am I ready to move on?

 C Symbols starting with C